achille-martin/pyqt-crom/README.md

 && python3 demo_pyqt5_app.py
 ```

-The PyQt5 app will start and you can confirm that it is displayed properly on your machine:
+The PyQt5 demo app will start and you can confirm that it is displayed properly on your machine:
 - Click the button
 - An alert message is displayed stating that you have clicked the button